oracle/docker-images/OracleCoherence/README.md

 Start Coherence Console:
 	$ sudo sh dockCoherenceConsole.sh [fullpath dir w/ tangosol-coherence-override.xml and cache configs]

-## Dockerfile Source
-All source is on the [coherence-docker GitHub repository](https://github.com/brunoborges/coherence-docker).

 ## Issues
-If you find any issues, please report through the [GitHub Issues page](https://github.com/brunoborges/coherence-docker/issues).
+If you find any issues with this Docker project, please report through the [GitHub Issues page](https://github.com/oracle/docker-images/issues).

 ## License
 To download and run Coherence 12c Distribution regardless of inside or outside a Docker container, and regardless of which distribution, you must agree and accept the [OTN Standard License Terms](http://www.oracle.com/technetwork/licenses/standard-license-152015.html).

 To download and run Oracle JDK regardless of inside or outside a Docker container, you must agree and accept the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).

-All scripts and files hosted in this project on GitHub [coherence-docker](https://github.com/brunoborges/coherence-docker/) repository required to build the Docker images are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses, except for the files listed above with their specific licenses.
+All scripts and files hosted in this project on GitHub [docker-images/OracleCoherence](https://github.com/oracle/docker-images/OracleCoherence) repository required to build the Docker images are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses, except for the files listed above with their specific licenses.